proddata/crate/docs/config/cluster.rst

   | *Default:*   ``85%``
   | *Runtime:*  ``yes``

-  Defines the lower disk threshold limit for shard allocations.
-New shards will not be allocated on nodes with disk usage greater than this value.
+  Defines the lower disk threshold limit for :ref:`shard allocations
+  <glossary-shard-allocation>`.
+New shards will not be allocated on nodes with
+  disk usage greater than this value.
 It can also be set to an absolute bytes value (like e.g. ``500mb``) to prevent the cluster from allocating new shards on node with less free disk space than this value.

 .. _cluster.routing.allocation.disk.watermark.high: